beaudie/vesc/infra/ANGLEWrangling.md

    should fail afterwards, but if the bad roll manages to reland, stop the [autoroller](https://autoroll.skia.org/r/swiftshader-chromium-autoroll) as well.

-## Task 4: ANGLE Standalone Testing

-See more detailed instructions on by following [this link](README.md).

-## Task 5: Monitor and respond to ANGLE's perf alerts
+## Task: Monitor and respond to ANGLE's perf alerts

 Any large regressions should be triaged with a new ANGLE bug linked to any suspected CLs that may have caused performance to regress.
 If it's a known/expected regression, the bug can be closed as